top of page

 There are a great many scientists, of varying religious persuasions, who accept that the universe is fine tuned for life.
 For example, Barrow, Carr, Carter, Davies, Dawkins, Deutsch, Ellis, Green, Guth, Harrison, Hawking, Linde, Paige, Penrose, Polkinghorne, Reese, Sandage, Smolin, Susskind, Tegmark, Tippler, Vilenkin, Weinberg, Wheeler, Wilczek.
 They differ, of course, on what conclusion we should draw from this fact.

-That's an impressive list of scientists.
-Now there's one more final, important point we want to make.
+Now that's an impressive list of scientists!
+There's one more final, important point we want to make.
 You may have noticed that all these quotes keep saying that fine tuning is necessary for life and intelligent observers.
 And while that's technically true, the evidence really shows something more basic than that.

 Fine tuning is necessary for all the complex things in our universe, which also happen to be the prerequisites for intelligent life.
 But there's nothing about fine tuning which specifically makes life special, above and beyond things like stars and atoms.
 The minimally true inference we are entitled to draw from the discovery of fine tuning is that the laws of nature are fine tuned to allow all the various components of the universe to exist, such as atoms, molecules, planets, stars, galaxies, life, and intelligent life.